boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 ### Section 3.3<a name="chapter-33"></a>

 The Custom Visual in previous section is almost perfect, but something is still missing.
 What is it?
-Of cause, user parameters.
+Of course, it is user parameters.

 ![CV02to03](imgs/Capture02TO03.PNG)

-The user obviously wants to control colors and sizes of visual elements as well as some internal parameters of algorithm from UI.
+The user obviously wants to control colors and sizes of visual elements as well as some internal parameters of algorithm from the UI.
 Let's add this capability:

 * We need to edit _"capabilities.json"_ again, this time the _objects_ section.
 More about [_objects_ section ...](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/Objects.md).

 This is the place to define names, tooltips and types of each parameter.
-As well we decide on partition of parameters into groups (three groups in this case).
+We also decide on the partition of parameters into groups (three groups in this case).

 The resulting  file is

 [chapter3_RCustomVisual\funnelRvisual_v03\capabilities.json](chapter3_RCustomVisual/funnelRvisual_v03/capabilities.json)

-* Now edit _"src\visual.ts"_ file.
+* Now edit the _"src\visual.ts"_ file.

-It is a typeScript.
+This file is written in TypeScript.
 You may find this part a little confusing, especially if you are not familiar with JavaScript / TypeScript.
-Don't worry it is possible just to follow the example as template.
+Don't worry, it is possible to use this example as a template.

 To follow the changes in TypeScript, search for the commented blocks: